 After an exhaustive search of the medical literature, the IOM made several major conclusions.
 Although low salt diets could lower blood pressure, “Existing evidence, however, does not support either a positive or negative effect of lowering sodium intake to <2300 mg/d in terms of cardiovascular risk or mortality in the general population.”.
 That is, lowering the salt intake did not reduce the risk of heart attack or death.
 However, in heart failure, “The committee concluded that there is sufficient evidence to suggest a negative effect of low sodium intakes”.
 Oh my.
 The very patients we were most strenuously recommending to reduce their salt would be harmed the most.
 But dogma is hard to change.
 The 2015 Dietary Guidelines continues to recommend reducing sodium intake to less than 2,300 mg of sodium (about one teaspoon of salt) per day with a recommendation of no more than 1,500 mg of sodium (about two-thirds of a teaspoon of salt) per day in hypertensives, blacks, and middle-aged and older adults.

-Why is salt restriction dangerous?
+Why could excessive salt restriction be dangerous?

 Salt is crucial to maintain an adequate blood volume and blood pressure ensuring that our tissues are perfused with the oxygen carrying blood and nutrients.
 Salt is composed of equal parts sodium and chloride.
 When we measure the electrolytes in the blood, salt (sodium and chloride) are by far and away the most common ions.
 For example, normal blood will contain sodium at a concentration of approximately 140 mmol/L, and chloride at 100 mmol/L, compared to potassium at 4 mmol/L and calcium at 2.2 mmol/L. No wonder we need salt so badly.